Introduction

 "Quiet down a moment, please," I said.

-Dr Marks gave a piercing whistle.
-"Thank you Dr Marks.
+Dr Albright gave a piercing whistle.
+"Thank you, Dr Albright.
 One last announcement: everyone who joins the new company will be getting stock options!"

 The cheering returned, and after what seemed like too many handshakes, I escaped outside to the RV.